 Repeat every few hours for relief from itching and dryness.

 This is an age-old Maori home remedy recipe.
 Kawakawa leaves have antiseptic and analgesic properties (30).
 Beeswax, on the other hand, can help relieve itching (31).
-Olive oil will hydrate and nourish the skin and reduce inflammation (32).
+Using Olive oil for eczema treatment will result in hydrating and nourishing the skin and reduce inflammation (32).

 A patch test with the juice of a crushed kawakawa leaf is recommended before using this remedy.
 Please consult your doctor before using this remedy for pregnant women.